MeirKlemp/bevy_2048/README.md

 # bevy_2048
-2048 replica created with Bevy game engine.
+2048 clone created with Bevy game engine.

+The game is in development.